+- 1. The closure problem

-2. Exact equations and solvable equations
+- 2. Exact equations and solvable equations

-3. Derivation rules and identities to remember
+- 3. Derivation rules and identities to remember

+- 4. Derivation of the Reynolds stress transport equation

 - 5. Derivation of the turbulent kinetic energy equation

 - 6. Additional comments

 - 7. Another touch to the closure problem

-- To derive the exact Reynolds stress transport equation, we can proceed as follows, - Starting from the Navier-Stokes equations with no models (or the exact NSE or laminar NSE equations), we apply a first order moment to the equations (in analogy to statistical moments). - That is, we multiply the NSE by the fluctuating velocities $u'i$ and $u'j$ , so we obtain the operator $u'i u_j$ , a second order tensor. - Then, the instantaneous velocity and pressure are replaced with the respective Reynolds decomposition expression. - At this point, we proceed to time average the equations. - Finally, we do a lot of algebra to simplify the resulting equations. - We also use the same averaging rules and vector identities used when deriving the RANS equations. - Plus, some additional differentiation rules. - Probably, the Reynolds stress model (RSM) is the most physically sound RANS model as it avoids the use of hypothesis/assumptions to model the Reynolds stress tensor. - But this does not necessarily mean that this method is better that the others.
-Each method has different capabilities and limitations.
+- To derive the exact Reynolds stress transport equation, we can proceed as follows, - Starting from the Navier-Stokes equations with no models (or the exact NSE or laminar NSE equations), we apply a first order moment to the equations (in analogy to statistical moments). - That is, we multiply the NSE by the fluctuating velocities u_i' and u_j' , so we obtain the operator $u_i'u_j'$, a second order tensor. - Then, the instantaneous velocity and pressure are replaced with the respective Reynolds decomposition expression. - At this point, we proceed to time average the equations. - Finally, we do a lot of algebra to simplify the resulting equations. - We also use the same averaging rules and vector identities used when deriving the RANS equations. - Plus, some additional differentiation rules. - Probably, the Reynolds stress model (RSM) is the most physically sound RANS model as it avoids the use of hypothesis/assumptions to model the Reynolds stress tensor. - But this does not necessarily mean that this method is better that the others. - Each method has different capabilities and limitations.